LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 In short: _Everything is a term._
 All elements within the source code are terms, so the super (generic) data structure is a term.
 In our framework we distinguish two different types of terms:

 * *raw terms* are terms with a native Java datatype.
-In such a term any Java data structure can be stored, but it cannot be used by the normal behaviour mechanisms of the logical programming language.
+In such a term any Java data structure can be stored, but it cannot be used by the normal behaviour mechanisms of the logic programming language.
 Unifying and assignments are nonetheless possible on these raw data structures
 * *other terms* like literals are structured objects which are here described